Mandla Mandela: Personal life

-His second wife is Anaïs Grimaud, a French citizen born in 1990 in Réunion, who changed her name to Nkosikazi Nobubele.
+His second wife was Anaïs Grimaud, a French citizen born in 1990 in Réunion, who changed her name to Chieftess Nobubele.
 They married in March 2010 in a traditional ceremony.
-She gave birth in September 2011 to Qheya II Zanethemba Mandela, who was presented to his great grandfather Nelson Mandela at a naming ceremony in Qunu.
-In August 2012 he denied paternity, claiming it was the result of an affair with his brother.
+She gave birth in September 2011 to Qheya II Zanethemba Mandela, who was presented to his great-grandfather Nelson Mandela at a naming ceremony in Qunu.
+In August 2012, Chief Mandela denied paternity, claiming it was the result of an affair with his brother.

-His third wife is Mbali Makhathini (or, as she is otherwise styled, Nkosikazi Nodiyala Mandela), whom he married on 24 December 2011 at Mvezo.
+His third wife was Mbali Makhathini (or, as she is otherwise styled, Chieftess Nodiyala Mandela), whom he married on 24 December 2011 at Mvezo.
+The marriage ended without children, and Makhathini later remarried and has a son from her second marriage.

-On 6 February 2016, he married his fourth wife, Raabia Clarke in an Islamic ceremony in Cape Town.
-Mandela converted to Islam about two months prior to the wedding, a requisite to marry into the Islamic community.
+On 6 February 2016, Chief Mandela married his fourth wife, Rabia Clarke, in an Islamic ceremony in Cape Town.
+She is now styled Chieftess Rabia Nosekeni Clarke-Mandela socially.
+Clarke comes from a Muslim household in the suburbs of Cape Town, and Mandela converted to Islam two months prior to the wedding in order to marry her.
+The couple have three children.

-Grave controversy
+Chief Mandela practices the Thembu and Muslim traditions concurrently.

+Views

+During a conference in Dakar, Senegal, hosted by the Pan African Palestinian Solidarity Network, Mandela placed the blame for the Russian invasion of Ukraine to "neo-Nazis", Israel, and NATO.

+Mandela joined the 2024 Gaza freedom flotilla.
+His Twitter account was suspended after writing about the flotilla.

+In October 2024, the United Kingdom denied Mandela a visa over his "support for Hamas" and his attendance at the funeral of its leader, Ismael Haniyeh.
+On his personal social media account, he has expressed support for the October 7 attacks.